18F/unit-testing-node/_pages/components/middleware.md

 message in the future.

 To cover this case, make one last change to this test case.
-Start by making one more `middleware.execute` call _inside the callback_, and then move the `should.notify(done)` clause to the end of this new expression:
+Start by making one more `middleware.execute` call _inside the callback_, and return the result of the assertion:

 ```js
       result.should.become(helpers.ISSUE_URL).then(function() {